 This is probably the only thing in this document that I don’t find many problems with.
 Rephrasing a direction for the whole class is actually a pretty good technique that reduces shaming or calling out any particular student.

-The one thing I would comment on is that caregivers should give students reminders in private so that it doesn’t draw attention towards other students.
+The one thing I would comment on is that caregivers should give students that need individualized reminders to them in private so that it doesn’t draw attention towards other students.

 24) “There are kinder ways to achieve this goal.
 Just sayin’.”